LumingSun/ML4DB-paper-list/README.md

 * A Lazy Approach for Efficient Index Learning (2021)

 * Updatable Learned Index with Precise Positions (ArXiv 2021)
+* The RLR-Tree: A Reinforcement Learning Based R-Tree for Spatial Data (arXiv 2021)
+* Spatial Interpolation-based Learned Index for Range and kNN Queries (arXiv 2021)
 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）